-After determining that the spouses meet the residency requirements, they must define the grounds for divorce that they are using to justify this action.
+After determining that the spouses meet the local residency requirements, they must define the grounds for divorce that they are using to justify this action.
 The state allows for both no-fault and fault divorce, and provides several different legally acceptable reasons for filing.

 Filing the Necessary Forms

 To initiate a divorce, an individual in Saratoga Springs would need to provide the following information: